 Some of a node's resources are required to run the GKE and Kubernetes node components necessary to make that node function as part of your cluster.
-As such, you may notice a disparity between your node's total resources (as specified in the machine type documentation) and the node's allocatable resources in GKE.
+For this reason, you might notice a disparity between your node's total resources (as specified in the machine type documentation) and the node's allocatable resources in GKE.

-You can make a request for resources for your Pods or limit their resource usage.
-To learn how to request or limit resource usage for Pods, refer to Managing Compute Resources for Containers.
+You can request resources for your Pods or limit their resource usage.
+To learn how to request or limit resource usage for Pods, refer to Managing Resources for Containers.

-To inspect the node allocatable resources available in a cluster, run the following command:
+To inspect the node-allocatable resources available in a cluster, run the

 The returned output contains